UBC-CIC/commit2act/docs/UserGuide.md

 - To delete an action, click the `Delete` button.
 If an action is deleted, all user submitted content for that action will also be deleted
   <br>
   ![alt text](images/adminDashboard/manage_actions4.png)
 - To pause an action, click the `Pause` button.
-When an action is paused, it will not appear as an option on the Log Action Menu for users to submit to
+When an action is paused, it will not appear as an option on the Log Action menu for users to submit to
   <br>
   ![alt text](images/adminDashboard/manage_actions5.png)
 - Paused actions will appear with a greyed out icon on the Manage Actions menu
   ![alt text](images/adminDashboard/manage_actions6.png)
-- A paused action must be restored by clicking the `Restore Action` button before users can submit that action
+- A paused action must be restored by clicking the `Restore Action` button before users can submit content for that action
   ![alt text](images/adminDashboard/manage_actions7.png)
   <br>